XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 ### Historical Data

 The amount of historical data that a `rippled` server keeps online is a major contributor to required storage space.
-Currently, a `rippled` server stores about 12GB of data per day (2018-03-01).
+At the time of writing (2018-03-01), a `rippled` server stores about 12GB of data per day.
 You can expect this amount to grow as transaction volume increases across the XRP Ledger network.
 You can control how much data you keep with the `online_delete` and `advisory_delete` fields.

 Online deletion enables pruning of `rippled` ledgers from databases with no disruption of service.
 Without online deletion, those databases grow without bounds.
 Freeing disk space requires stopping the process and manually removing database files.
 Online deletion only removes records that are not part of the current ledgers.